Jeffawe/NutriScan/README.md

   - The backend integrates with the **US Food Database** to retrieve up-to-date nutritional information for various food items.

 - **Machine Learning**:
-  - **Convolutional Neural Network (CNN)**: Used for food classification and data extraction.
-  - **Neural Network-based Image-to-Text Model** (Name TBD): Extracts nutritional information and food descriptions from images.
+  - **Neural Network-based Image-to-Text Model** (BLIP): Extracts nutritional information and food descriptions from images.

 ### 📦 **Features**
 - **Food Analysis**: Enter or upload food items, and the app will display detailed nutritional information, including daily value percentages.